 Terrell Owens Net Worth

-However, Owens salary didn’t mean much with how he lived his life and the money owed to his children and their mothers.
-According to Celebrity Net Worth, Owens is worth a shockingly-low $100,000 as of 2019.
+However, the former American football star’s salary didn’t mean much with how he lived his life and the money owed to his children and their mothers.
+According to Celebrity Net Worth, Terrell Owens’ net worth is estimated around $500,000 in 2021.

-Owens is a Hall-of-Fame talent, larger-than-life personality, and one of the game’s greatest to ever do it.
-Much like many former professional athletes, that doesn’t guarantee life-long financial stability.
+Owens is a Hall-of-Fame talent, larger-than-life personality and one of the game’s greatest football wide receivers ever.
+Much like many former professional athletes, that doesn’t guarantee lifelong financial stability.